Block Paving Cost

 FAQs

-Regardless of style, one the blockwork has been completed, if you have chosen to seal the finished driveway with will take a day to seal, and up to 2 days to dry depending on the weather.
+Regardless of style, once the blockwork has been completed, if you have chosen to seal the finished driveway, it will take a day to seal and up to 2 days to dry, depending on the weather.

 However, even the heaviest of used driveways will last around 10 years if good quality block paving work is undertaken and maintained.